ahmedsalahacc/Corona-PU/README.md

 # Corona-PU
-Corona PU is a designed, and created computer from scratch, but unlike other computers, we are making a computer that is actually built over Xilinx simulator and run our simulations on that computer.
+Corona PU is a designed, and created computer from scratch, but unlike other computers, we made a computer that is actually built over Xilinx simulator.
+We also ran our simulations, and RL-Training on our computer.
 The PU has its own compiler for its own instruction set (BEMO) that is used as an instruction set to deal with the computer.
 * All components were made using VHDL
 * All computer components have been used and tested in Xilinx simulator using our computer
 * The game made was made using BEMO (our instruction set) and runs on our computer